Gravitational Instantons and special geometry: Introduction

 The 2-parameter family Euclidean Kerr instantons on $S^4 \setminus S^1$ \cite[\S II.B]{1998PhRvD..59b4009H} is the most well known example of an AF instanton, and according to the classical form of the Euclidean Black Hole Uniqueness Conjecture \cite[Conjecture 2]{gibbons:1978:survey}, a non-flat AF gravitational instanton is in the Kerr family.
 However, the remarkable instanton found by Chen and Teo, and discussed in detail in Sections \ref{sec:CTmetric} and \ref{sec:CTInst} below, shows that the conjecture is not valid without additional assumptions. \begin{thm}[Chen and Teo \cite{2011PhLB..703..359C}] Let $\cM = \CP^2 \setminus S^1$.
 There is a 2-parameter family of AF instantons $(\cM, g_{ab})$ that admit an effective isometry action by the 2-torus, with three isolated fixed points. \end{thm}

 Let $(\cM, g_{ab})$ be an oriented Riemannian four-manifold.
-The Weyl tensor decomposes into self dual and anti-self dual parts $W^\pm_{abcd}$ that define self-adjoint endomorphisms, with vanishing trace, on the 3-dimensional spaces of (anti)-self dual 2-forms.
-Using terminology originating in the Petrov classification of algebraic types \cite{karlhede:1986,PR:II}, the cases with exactly three, two, or one distinct eigenvalues it are called type $I, D$ or $O$, respectively.
-Thus, for example the Euclidean Kerr instanton is of type $D^+ D^-$.
-A Weyl tensor of type $I$ is also called algebraically general, otherwise it is said to be algebraically special.
+The Weyl tensor decomposes into self dual and anti-self dual parts that define self-adjoint endomorphisms, with vanishing trace, on the 3-dimensional spaces of (anti)-self dual 2-forms.
+Using terminology originating in the Petrov classification of algebraic types \cite{karlhede:1986,PR:II}, the cases with exactly three, two, or one distinct eigenvalues are called type $I, D$ or $O$, respectively.
+Thus, for example the Euclidean Kerr instanton is of type $D^+ D^-$, where we use $+,-$ to indicate self dual and anti-self dual parts, respectively.
+A Weyl tensor of type $I$ is also called algebraically general, while types $D$ and $O$ are called algebraically special.
 We are now ready to state our main theorem. \begin{thm} The 2-parameter Chen-Teo family of AF gravitational instantons is of type $D^+ I^-$. \end{thm} The proof is given in Section \ref{sec:ProofMainThm}.
 The theorem shows that the Chen-Teo instanton is one-sided type $D$ in the sense of \cite{1984GReGr..16..797P,2020arXiv200303234T}, which has several important consequences.
 If $(\cM, g_{ab})$ is Ricci flat and one-sided type $D$, then it is Hermitian and conformally Kähler \cite{MR707181, 1984GReGr..16..797P,MR757212} and, since a Ricci flat K\"ahler four-manifold is half flat, Theorem~\ref{thm:main-intro} implies that the Chen-Teo instanton is non-Kähler.
 In addition, the metric can be represented in terms of a potential solving the $\SU(\infty)$ Toda equation, cf. \cite{1984GReGr..16..797P,2020arXiv200303234T} and references therein.
 The Chen-Teo family of gravitational instantons is contained in the 5-parameter Chen-Teo family of Ricci flat metrics \cite{2015PhRvD..91l4005C}, which in general are not smooth.
 We prove in this paper that for generic values of the parameters, also the Chen-Teo 5-parameter family is $D^+ I^-$, cf. Theorem \ref{thm:AlgNonSpec}.
 Moreover, the Weyl tensor is of type $D^+ D^-$ at points where at least one of the Killing fields vanishes.